AdrianLeeElder/runelite-bank-history-plugin/README.md

 3. Configure the client to run with the `-ea` open under `VM Options`.
     - Go to `Run > Edit Configurations`.
-    - Under `Application` you should see a target for `com.adriansoftware.ExamplePluginTest`.
+    - Under `Application` you should see a target for `com.adriansoftware.BankHistoryPluginTest`.
 Click on it.
     - Look for the `Modify Options...` drop-down button and click on it.
     - In the drop-down menu list, click on `Add VM Options`.
 This will add the VM Options text box to the page.
     - In the new text box for `VM Options`, add the following flag: `-ea`.

 4. Run the project using the `Run > Run...` command.
-If asked which configuration to run, select `com.adriansoftware.ExamplePluginTest`.
+If asked which configuration to run, select `com.adriansoftware.BankHistoryPluginTest`.